interrogator/jason-lee-iran/README.md

 "...but we have oil up to our eyes!
 Not our necks but up top to our eyes up here!"

-Esfahan, Iran talking about polictics
+> Esfahan, Iran, talking about polictics

 ![32.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i32.jpg)